M&S ‘cock-up’ as veggie recipe contains chicken

 Irate veggies took to Facebook and said the online error showed a “lack of regard” for their diets.

-Dawn James said: “Very excited to receive your email about celebrating National Vegetarian Week.
+Dawn James, of Halifax, West Yorks, said: “Very excited to receive your email about celebrating National Vegetarian Week.

 “Then totally insulted as a vegetarian of 30 plus years that the links went to recipes and items that were meat based.